Cairns and Far North Queensland Region – Ms Jodie Duignan-George

 Phillip Cenere FAIM GAICD is the Associate Vice-Chancellor for CQ University’s New South Wales region and head of the Sydney campus.
 He has responsibility for business growth and development, regional engagement, teaching and learning, research and the pastoral care of students and staff.

 Phillip is an experienced leader in executive education and higher education management and a non-executive director and board consultant.
 He previously served six years as Associate Dean of the School of Business and Senior Lecturer (Public Relations) at The University of Notre Dame (Sydney campus).
-He also taught across a range of business and communication subjects at Macquarie University, UTS and the University of Wollongong, and worked as journalist for business and trade publications.
+He also taught across a range of business and communication subjects at Macquarie University, UTS and the University of Wollongong, and worked as a journalist for business and trade publications.
 He is the lead author of Communication Skills for Business Professionals (Cambridge University Press) and has written for Company Director.

 He is a Fellow of the Australian Institute of Management and a former member of Australian Institute of Company Directors NSW Council.